JuliusWelzel/python_wc_guess/README.md

 # Women's World Cup Prediction

 This script uses statistical models to predict the scores of Women's World Cup matches based on historical data.
-It utilizes the `pandas`, `statsmodels`, and `rapidfuzz` libraries to load and analyze the data.
+It utilizes the `pandas`, `statsmodels`, `rapidfuzz`, and `scikit-learn` libraries to load and analyze the data.
 ## Setup

 Make sure you have [python](https://www.python.org/) >= 3.9 installed.
 Then run